ricardo-semiao/article-covid-svardiff/README.md

 **Keywords:** Coronavirus.
 Vaccination.
 Causal Effect.
 SVAR

-## Directories
-The "Latex" directory has the .tex files to generate the paper .pdf

-The "R (covid-svardiff)" has the R files related to the empirical (and reproducible) analisys

 ## Future Changes
 There are still some work to do.
 Besides what I list as "possible future expansions" in the text, which I won't be doing in this paper, there are still some improvements I want to do in the near future: